rsim/oracle-enhanced/README.txt

 == SYNOPSIS:

+In Rails config/database.yml file use oracle_enhanced as adapter name.

 Create config/initializers/oracle_advanced.rb file in your Rails application and put configuration options there.
 The following configuration options are available: